Make It. Bake It. Sew It. Grow It.

 Skincare & Wellbeing

-Natural soaps, essential oils, candles, massage, palm readings, and wellness practitioners
+Natural soaps, essential oils, candles, massage, and wellness practitioners

 Fresh Produce

-Seasonal fruits, vegetables, herbs, artisan cheese, bread, macadamias, and finger limes
+Seasonal fruits, vegetables, herbs, artisan cheese, bread, macadamias, finger limes

 Street Food & Coffee

-Tibetan MoMos, French crΓͺpes, German bratwurst, Japanese gyoza, stone-baked pizza, and specialty coffee
+Tibetan MoMos, French crêpes, German bratwurst, Japanese gyoza, stone-baked pizza

 Homewares & Furniture

-Hand-turned timber boards, bespoke furniture, cushions, candles, and kitchen ceramics
+Hand-turned timber boards, bespoke furniture, cushions, and kitchen ceramics

 Live Music & Performers

-Local musicians, buskers, and street performers throughout the market precincts
+Local musicians, buskers, and street performers throughout all precincts

 One Town, Five Distinct Markets

-Eumundi isn't just one market β it's a collection of precincts, each with its own stallholders and personality.
+Eumundi isn't just one market — it's a collection of precincts, each with its own stallholders and personality.
+Allow enough time to explore all five.

 The Original Eumundi Markets

-The flagship β operating since 1979 under the heritage fig trees on Memorial Drive.
-The biggest precinct with hundreds of stalls following the strict "make it, bake it" handmade ethos.
+The flagship — operating since 1979 under the heritage fig trees on Memorial Drive.
+The biggest precinct with hundreds of stalls following the strict "make it, bake it" ethos.
 Art, fashion, produce, food, and live music.

 Family-run since 1992, set beside Dick Caplick Park and its playground.
 Over 80 stalls of jewellery, clothing, skincare, giftware, homewares, and street food.
 Pineapple cocktails and freshly ground coffee under the shade.